dreyus95/Mozgalo/README.md

 with the numbers so you can see what suits your wishes for clustering best.

 We have also tried the model on a harder dataset, which you can see in our UnsupervisedLearningHarderDatasetGMM.ipynb notebook.
-You can see how well the model works on a labeled dataset, as we used the Adjuster Rand Index to verify how good our cluster predictions are in contrast to the real results.
+You can see how well the model works on a labeled dataset, as we used the Adjusted Rand Index to verify how good our cluster predictions are in contrast to the real results.